MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/mac-whatsnew.md

 - Clipboard redirection now includes the Rich Text Format (RTF).
 - When entering your password you have the option to reveal it with a "Show password" checkbox.
 - Addressed scenarios where the session window was jumping between monitors.
-- The Connection Center displays high resolution remote app icons (when available).
+- The Connection Center displays high-resolution remote app icons (when available).
 - Cmd+A maps to Ctrl+A when Mac clipboard shortcuts are being used.
 - Cmd+R now refreshes all of your subscribed feeds.
 - Added new secondary click options to expand or collapse all groups or feeds in the Connection Center.